ucsb-dreamlab/twarc/utilities.md

 [System](#system)
 [Extra Resources](#extraresources)

-Here is where the intro to utilities will go.
+Here are the python utilities accessible with twarc.
+Every section (except for Extra Resources) links to a new page containing the python utilities listed below it.
+These pages can be accessed by clicking on blue headings below.

 <a name="headers"/>